Clavariadelphus truncatus

-Clavariadelphus truncatus is a species of mushroom.
-The common name of the species is truncated club or club coral.
+Clavariadelphus truncatus, commonly known as the truncate club coral, truncated club, or club coral, is a species of mushroom.
 It is a member of the basidiomycete fungi family Gomphaceae.

 Description

 The species has a yellow-orange fruiting body in the shape of a club with a flat cap.
 The flesh is white, thin, and hollow at the top.
 The vertical side of the fruiting body normally has folds and wrinkles, but can be smooth.
 The spores are smooth and their spore print is pale yellow to ochre.

 The mushroom has a pleasant odor and a sweet taste.

+Chemistry

+C. truncatus can bioaccumulate significant amounts of zinc, and radioactive caesium-137.

 Similar species

 Although one field guide says that it is unlikely that anyone would confuse the mushroom with another species, the yellow chanterelle is distantly related to the mushroom and looks nearly the same, except for the ridges and cross-veined hymenium.
+In North America, C. pallidoincarnatus (found in the West) and C. unicolor (in the East) are similar, as is C. ligula.
 Clavariadelphus pistillaris is also similar, but the top is not flat.
+Additionally, Macrotyphula fistulosa is tall and skinny, and Neolecta has a bright yellow head.